|

 L. G. Wright Glass CompanyThe L. G. Wright Glass Company was a distributor of glassware manufactured by other companies such as Fenton, Fostoria, Morgantown, etc. but produced on L. G. Wright's own molds.
 For this reason, and the fact that paper labels were used, it is sometimes extremely difficult to tell who manufactured a given piece.
 L. G. Wright Glass closed in 1999.
 When the plant closed, many of the molds were sold to Japanese firms who are now manufacturing reproductions but the colors and weight of the items are not the same as the originals. | ![]() |

 Libbey GlassIn business since 1818, the Libbey Glass Company is arguably one of the most famous and longest lasting American/Canadian glass manufacturers.
-The company has been located in Toledo, Ohio since 1888 (not entirely sure where the Canadian facilities are).
-I have pieces from their Golden Wheat, Golden Foliage, Prado and Silver Leaf patterns. | ![]() |
+The company has been located in Toledo, Ohio since 1888 (not entirely sure where the Canadian facilities are). | ![]() |

 Lucas FilmsLucas Films in conjunction with several other companies produced vast amounts of merchandise to promote its films.
 I am just beginning to carry some of these items.
 Look for Star Wars glasses under Glassware/Novelty Glassware and action figures under Vintage Toys. | ![]() |